-$$-$$ = mean nuclear gauge wet density for all test sites (t/m3)
+$\overline{\rho}{c}$ = mean nuclear gauge wet density for all test sites (t/m3)

-- b) Remove the wet density data pair (sand replacement and nuclear gauge), with the largest wet density error from the analysis. - c) Re-analyse the data by repeating Steps 4.3.1 to 4.3.4, except that: - i. if data from three or more test sites are eliminated, reject all test data, and repeat the complete procedure - ii. if there are acceptable data from fewer than six test sites, reject all test data and repeat the complete procedure, and/or - iii. if all test data are again rejected, it is not appropriate to calculate a single wet density bias for the material.
+- b) Remove the wet density data pair (sand replacement and nuclear gauge), with the largest wet density error from the analysis. - c) Re-analyse the data by repeating Steps 4.3.1 to 4.3.4, except that: - i. if data from three or more test sites are eliminated, reject all test data, and repeat the complete procedure - ii. if there are acceptable data from fewer than six test sites, reject all test data and repeat the complete procedure - iii. if all test data are again rejected, it is not appropriate to calculate a single wet density bias for the material, and - iv. any data pairs removed from the analysis cannot be used in the current bias determination or any future bias checks.